Sheriff: Attempted Home Invasion Suspect Shot, Killed By Resident

 At some point, one of the homeowners then fired a single shot at the suspect – hitting her in the torso.
 The now-mortally wounded suspect was then able to break into one of the cars in the garage, where she soon died.

-Neighbors in the area, like Eli Barry saw the lights and heard the sirens and wondered what happened.
-He says he felt concern for his quiet, farming community.READ MORE: Stockton Man's Car Stolen While He Was Sleeping In The Back
+Neighbors in the area, like Eli Barry, saw the lights and heard the sirens and wondered what happened.
+He says he felt concerned for his quiet, farming community.READ MORE: 'One Of The Best House Guests': Nevada City Homeowners Scare Away Bear Inside Their Home

 “They had to have known they were elderly and they could get in, get out real easy,” Barry said.